blackboard/anthologydevdocs/docs/rest-apis/learn/working-with-learn-apis/groups-and-rest-api.md

 ---
-layout: post
-title: 'Working with groups and the API'
+title: "Working with groups and the API"
-id: rest_apis-learn-getting_started-groups_and_api
+id: groups-in-rest-api
 categories: Learn REST groups
-toc: True
+Author: Davey Herrera
+published: ""
+edited: ""
 ---
 <VersioningTracker frontMatter={frontMatter}/>

-# Groups and REST API

 Using Learn ULTRA on Ultra Course view on Release 3900.34.0-rel.24+41a9160